Azure/azure-powershell/src/Storage/Storage.Management/help/Az.Storage.md

 Creates an account-level SAS token.

 ### [New-AzStorageBlobQueryConfig](New-AzStorageBlobQueryConfig.md)
-Creates a blob query configuration object, which can be used in Query-AzStorageBlob.
+Creates a blob query configuration object, which can be used in Get-AzStorageBlobQueryResult.

 ### [New-AzStorageBlobSASToken](New-AzStorageBlobSASToken.md)
 Generates a SAS token for an Azure storage blob.